mhart/react-server-routing-example/README.md

 var React = require('react'),
     db = require('./db')

-// This is a very basic router, shared between the server and browser, with
+// This is a very basic router, shared between the server (in server.js) and
-// each route defining the main component to be rendered and a data-fetching
+// browser (in App.js), with each route defining the main component to be
-// function to fetch the data each component will need
+// rendered and a data-fetching function to fetch the data each component will need

 // A lookup table of all the components we need to route to exports.components = {